SDU-eScience/UCloud-Courses/README.md

 > It is never possible to remove materials from this GitHub repository.
 Thus, the removal of a UCloud course will *not* be followed by the removing of the corresponding material from the GitHub repository.

+[TO BE ADDED SOMEWHERE: It is not possible to reserve machines for teaching.]

 ## Outline of Services Offered

 The UCloud support teams will assist the teachers in the UCloud development course.
 This includes: